-The first pilot location for our emerging-marketplace model is Vigyan Ashram (VA) , a hands-on science school in Pabal, India.
+The first pilot design for our emerging-marketplace model is Vigyan Ashram (VA) , a hands-on science school in Pabal, India.
 VA specializes in introducing innovative technologies and pilots aimed at advancing the quality of life for all of India.
 It was a key participant in the recent "Swavalamban" study, a "human-powered lighting solution" that used pedal-power, sponsored by the World Bank and the Save Bombay Committee.
 This study stands as a proof for the demand and sustainability of this net-zero greenhouse gas, weather-immune, energy solution, and it serves as a partial roadmap for implementation of our Reconomy strategy.

 Each PPS will grow to include solar photovoltaic, small wind, and other community-scale power resources to provide for the growing needs of their developing marketplaces.
 They will also evolve to provide ICT centers to facilitate internet access for full participation in the Reconomy marketplace (described below).

 Initially, PPS will offer battery-powered LED lamps, charges for batteries, and will include BoPEEI's pedal-power generators to facilitate rapid expansion of service by local entrepreneurs.
 PPS in India will also offer rugged bicycles provided by World Bicycle Relief (WBR) .
 Low cost, reliable transportation is essential to building marketplaces large enough to accomplish local sustainability.
-WBR's bicycles are built to handle tough conditions - such as towing PPS over rural roads to work sites - providing longterm economy.
+WBR's bicycles are built to handle tough conditions - such as towing PPS over rural roads to work sites - providing long-term economy.

 Reconomy can build communities founded on self-reliance anywhere in the world by adapting to the local level of development.
 With our developed-community pilots, our members can purchase electricity online from their community PPS at a discount with SunMoney, generating the demand for this community currency that powers continuous development of local energy resources and builds genuine local marketplaces where members have a stake in local sustainability.

 The first developed community pilot focuses on statewide implementation in Massachusetts .
 Reconomy has chosen Massachusetts because this State is already familiar with the proven value of community currency.
 Massachusetts is the home of BerkShares , a regional community currency circulating in Berkshire County at the western end of the State (see inset map).
-BerkShares, like SunMoney, is a complementary local currency, designed for use alongside national currency.
-More than $4 million of goods and services have been purchased with BerkShares throughout the Berkshire region since the introduction of the currency in 2006 because BerkShares guarantees its value in exchange for US Dollars at participating local banks and because this currency delivers a 5-10% discount on purchases from participating local merchants.
+BerkShares, similar to SunMoney, is a complementary local currency, designed for use alongside national currency.
+More than $4 million of goods and services have been purchased with BerkShares throughout the Berkshire County region since the introduction of the currency in 2006 because BerkShares guarantees its value in exchange for US Dollars at participating local banks and because this currency delivers a 5-10% discount on purchases from participating local merchants.

 In Massachusetts, as in all States in the U.S., Reconomy will contract to provide service to members through Power Purchase Agreements.
 Our Massachusetts members will share Net Energy Metering (NEM) credits, in accordance with the Massachusetts Neighborhood NEM program offered by this State .
 Under Massachusetts law, NEM credits never expire, and may be transferred between qualifying customers of the same utility and within the same municipality, service territory and ISO-NE load zone.
 Our neighborhood PPS will offer additional compensation (including remuneration in SunMoney) to residents whom help create this energy infrastructure, such as by supplying land or rooftops for our power plants and solar arrays.